-The delivery of chemotherapy via ophthalmic artery cannulation as initial treatment for advanced unilateral retinoblastoma appears to be more effective than does systemic chemotherapy for chemoreduction, particularly for Group D eyes.[14,15]; [Level of evidence: 3iiDiv] In the setting of a multidisciplinary state-of-the-art center, intra-arterial chemotherapy may result in ocular salvage rates of approximately 80% to 90% for patients with advanced intraocular unilateral retinoblastoma.[15,16,17,18] (Refer to the Ophthalmic Artery Infusion of Chemotherapy [Intra-arterial Chemotherapy] section of this summary for more information.)
+The delivery of chemotherapy via ophthalmic artery cannulation as initial treatment for advanced unilateral retinoblastoma appears to be more effective than does systemic chemotherapy for chemoreduction, particularly for Group D eyes.[12,13]; [Level of evidence: 3iiDiv] In the setting of a multidisciplinary state-of-the-art center, intra-arterial chemotherapy may result in ocular salvage rates of approximately 80% to 90% for patients with advanced intraocular unilateral retinoblastoma.[13,14,15,16] (Refer to the Ophthalmic Artery Infusion of Chemotherapy [Intra-arterial Chemotherapy] section of this summary for more information.)
 Electroretinography, a technique that measures the electrical responses of various cell types in the retina, including the photoreceptors, can be used to assess retinal function during and after treatment.
 In one study, pretreatment electroretinography correlated with final visual acuity after treatment with intra-arterial chemotherapy, suggesting that this technique may potentially be used to help with treatment strategy decisions and prioritization of interventions.

 Because a proportion of children who present with unilateral retinoblastoma will eventually develop disease in the opposite eye, these children undergo genetic counseling and testing and periodic examinations of the unaffected eye, regardless of the treatment they receive.
 Asynchronous bilateral disease occurs most frequently in patients with affected parents and in children diagnosed during the first months of life.